phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Window menu adapting to window state.
     (Eg. "Maximize" shown when not maximized, otherwise: "restore".)
   * [done] When positioning the root menu, keep it entirely within the desktop area.
-  * Lookup root menu plist file in home or system directory.
+  * [done] Lookup root menu plist file in home or system directory.

 * [done] Support `xdg_shell`, based on toolkit.
   * [done] show window menu.